Having academic content available in the native language of English Language Learners is valuable for several reasons.

 NOTE: Before you review this list, you should read “Great Resources For English Language Learners In Content Classes.” and Even More Great Resources For English Language Learners In Content Classes

 Holt, Rinehart, and Winston has clearly been the major textbook publisher who has tried hardest to provide accessible multilingual information for all subject areas, including math.
-Unfortunately, they don’t take the word “accessibility” as seriously in terms of their website and, as a result, it’s periodically off-line.
+Unfortunately, they don’t take the word “accessibility” as seriously in terms of their website and, as a result, it’s periodically off-line (it seems to work best in Firefox).
 But they seem to be resolving some of those technical issues.

 HRW has a Pre-Algebra Glossary that provides translation of math terms and concepts in multiple languages.
 They also have similar glossaries for Algebra and Geometry.
 Also, for less-advanced learners, they have one for Middle School.
 Those direct links should work.
 However, if the HRW site is having one of its erratic moments, you can also access all of them at the main Math page.